ezsystems/commerce-documentation/docs/guide/customers/managing_delivery_addresses.md

 ## Delete an existing delivery address in NAV

-For the deletion of addresses, only the Key is needed for the request.
-But again, the value must match in NAV, else the request is rejected and the data must be re-fetched in order to get the new Key (and new data for a potential review of the changes).
+Only the Key is needed for the request to delete addresses.
+If the value does not match the one in NAV, the request is rejected and the data must be re-fetched to get the new Key (and new data for a potential review of the changes).

 ``` php
 // Get the necessary services